 - REQUIRED: Sturdy over the ankle boots, heavyweight pants with no holes, long sleeved shirt or jacket, leather or motorcycle specific gloves

-- RECOMMENDED: Sunglasses, snacks/drinks, sunscreen, lip balm, bandana, raingear (if needed – we ride rain or shine!)
+- RECOMMENDED: Sunglasses, snacks/drinks, water, sunscreen, lip balm, bandana, raingear (if needed – we ride rain or shine!)

 We do provide water and restroom facilities at the range.
 Please note breaks are 15 minutes each, so please plan accordingly.

 Motorcycles or scooters and helmets are provided, but you are encouraged to bring your own helmet, as long as its full-coverage or ¾-coverage and DOT-compliant and not older than five years.
 You may also use your own motorcycle or scooter with prior approval by the Motorcycle Site Manager.